MovingBlocks/TempDoc/Block-architecture.md

     },

-    // Hardness 0 for indestructable, maybe make that a separate flag too?
+    // Hardness 0 for indestructible, maybe make that a separate flag too?
     "hardness" : 3,

     // Can other blocks be attached to this.
 Should add settings for this per side of the block